tcpipuk/tcpipuk.github.io/src/synapse/deployment/synapse.md

 -rw-r--r-- 1 root root 1.3K Dec 20 23:20 homeserver.yaml
 ```

-The signing key is unique to your server and is vital to maintain for other servers to trust yours in the future.
-You can wipe the entire database and still be able to federate with other servers if your signing key is the same, so it's worthwhile backing this up now.
+The signing key is unique to your server and is vital to maintain for other servers to trust yours
+in the future.
+You can wipe the entire database and still be able to federate with other servers if
+your signing key is the same, so it's worthwhile backing this up now.

 ## Log Config

-For the log config, by default this is very barebones and just logs straight to console, but you could replace it with something like this to keep a daily log for the past 3 days in your "logs" folder:
+For the log config, by default this is very barebones and just logs straight to console, but you
+could replace it with something like this to keep a daily log for the past 3 days in your `logs`
+folder:

 ```yaml,filepath=mydomain.com.log.config
 version: 1